edgedb/edgedb-js/packages/create/src/recipes/nextjs/README.md

 bun create @edgedb
 ```

-After running the command, you will be prompted to provide a project name and choose the **"NextJS"** template.
+After running the command, you will be prompted to provide a project name and choose the **"Next.js"** template.
 You can also specify whether to use EdgeDB Auth, initialize a git repository, and install dependencies.

 The tool will then create a new directory with the specified name and set up the project.